segmentio/segment-docs/src/unified-profiles/unified-profiles-workspace.md

 Connect to either a website or mobile app to complete this step.

 #### Website
-1. On the Getting started with Segment page, under the Connect your website section, click **Connect Source**.
+1. On the Getting started page, under the Connect your website section, click **Connect Source**.
 2. Enter a name for your website in the Website Name field, copy the URL of your website into the Website URL field, and click **Create Source**.
 3. Copy the Segment snippet and paste it into the header of your website.
 For more information about the Segment snippet, click "What is this?" or view the [Add the Segment Snippet docs](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-2a-add-the-segment-snippet){:target="_blank"}.
 4. After you've pasted the snippet in the header of your website, click **Next**.